 When your blood pressure gets too high, it puts extra stress on your heart and blood vessels.
-If your blood pressure stays high all the time, you will be at a higher risk for heart attacks, strokes, kidney disease, and other health problems.
+If your blood pressure stays high all the time, you will be at a higher risk for heart attacks and other vascular (blood vessel diseases), strokes, kidney disease, and other health problems.

 Below are questions you may want to ask your health care provider to help you take care of your blood pressure.

 How can I change the way I live to lower my blood pressure?

 - What is a heart-healthy diet?
 Is it OK to ever eat something that is not heart healthy?
 What are some ways to eat healthy when I go to a restaurant?

 - Do I need to limit how much salt I use?
 Are there other spices that I can use to make my food taste good?

 - Is it OK to drink alcohol?
 How much is ok?

 - What can I do to stop smoking?
 Is it ok to be around other people who are smoking?